AugustHuangMX/HZDDigitalGarden/content/Bellman Equation.md

  We could use a *cash-on-hand* method to simplify it: we let $x = y+ Ra$, then $x$ is a state variable which denotes your wealth received at the beginning of the period.

+>  The case-on-hand strategy is kind of trick to make the computer programming easier.
+Because we don't need to track both $a$ and $y$, but only $x$.

 Then, one nice thing that could happen is we could use $s$ to denote the savings, thus $x' = Rs + y'$.

 > One thing important here is we have to assume $y$ is i.i.d.
 Because only it is i.i.d., the previous value $y$ doesn't provide any information to $y'$, so we don't need to track it in the state variable.
 In this setting, we only care about $x$!

+## Stochastic Bellman Equation

 Thus our [[Bellman Equation]] becomes: